Ycwei01200/11401_CS203A/Assignment/AssignmentIV/README.md

   Hash table (m=11): ["fox", "cat", "dog", "bat", "cow", ...]
   Hash table (m=37): ["bee", "hen", "pig", "fox", "cat", ...]
   ```
+- Observations:
-- Observations: Outputs align with the analysis, showing better distribution with prime table sizes.
+    * Outputs align with the analysis, showing better distribution with prime table sizes.
+    * With a table size of 10, the modulo operation causes the index to be determined primarily by the key's least significant digit.

 ## Analysis
 - Prime vs non-prime `m`: Prime table sizes generally result in better distribution and fewer collisions.